Logo

 Figure 4.
 The decoding procedure.

-The robotic arm consists of 6 servo motors in a chain, with the end effector (gripper) position determined by the servos' rotational positions.
-To achieve precise positioning, we implemented inverse kinematics using the ipky library.
+Driving the Robotic Arm.
+We implemented a follower robotic arm using the Koch v1.1 design [1].
+The arm has six servo motors arranged in a chain, and its end-effector position is determined by the servo angles.
+We decode velocity from the neural data, integrate it to obtain Cartesian coordinates (X,Y)(X, Y) using the exponentially moving average (EMA), and then apply inverse kinematics (via the ikpy library, [14]) to calculate servo angles for each motor.
 We defined a kinematic chain by specifying the servo motors' properties and the connecting link geometries.
 This chain configuration enables both forward kinematics (calculating end effector position from servo rotations) and inverse kinematics (determining required servo angles from desired coordinates).
+The EMA step is important to avoid the accumulation of errors over time.

 Encoding: from Robot Movement to Neural Data